noeca1021/A300/Instructions/AZ-300T02_Lab_Mod03_Configuring VNet peering and service chaining.md

 ## Exercise 2: Configuring VNet peering

-The main tasks for this exercise are as follows:
+The task for this exercise is as follows:

-1. Configure VNet peering for the first virtual network

-1. Configure VNet peering for the second virtual network
+1. Configure VNet peering for both virtual networks

-#### Task 1: Configure VNet peering for the first virtual network
+#### Task 1: Configure VNet peering for both virtual networks

 1. In the Microsoft Edge window displaying the Azure portal, navigate to the **az3000401-vnet** virtual network blade.

 1. From the **az3000401-vnet** blade, create a VNet peering with the following settings:

-    - Name: **az3000401-vnet-to-az3000402-vnet**
+    - Name of the peering from the first virtual network to the second virtual network: **az3000401-vnet-to-az3000402-vnet**

     - Virtual network deployment model: **Resource manager**

     - Subscription: the name of the Azure subscription you are using for this lab

     - Virtual network: **az3000402-vnet**

+    - Name of the peering from the first virtual network to the second virtual network: **az3000402-vnet-to-az3000401-vnet**

+    - Allow virtual network access from the first virtual network to the second virtual nework: **Enabled**

-    - Allow virtual network access: **Enabled**
+    - Allow virtual network access from the second virtual network to the first virtual nework: **Enabled**

+    - Allow forwarded traffic from the first virtual network to the second virtual network: **Disabled**

-    - Allow forwarded traffic: disabled
+    - Allow forwarded traffic from the second virtual network to the first virtual network: **Disabled**

     - Allow gateway transit: disabled

-    - Use remote gateways: disabled

-#### Task 2: Configure VNet peering for the second virtual network

-1. In Microsoft Edge, navigate to the **az3000402-vnet** virtual network blade.

-1. From the **az3000402-vnet** blade, create a VNet peering with the following settings:

-    - Name: **az3000402-vnet-to-az3000401-vnet**

-    - Virtual network deployment model: **Resource manager**

-    - Subscription: the name of the Azure subscription you are using for this lab

-    - Virtual network: **az3000401-vnet**

-    - Allow virtual network access: **Enabled**

-    - Allow forwarded traffic: disabled

-    - Allow gateway transit: disabled

-    - Use remote gateways: disabled

-> **Result**: After completing this exercise, you should have configured VNet peering between two virtual networks.

 ## Exercise 3: Implementing routing